baconjs/bacon.js/README.md

 Consider implementing a game with discrete time ticks.
 We want to handle key-events synchronized on tick-events, with at most one key event handled per tick.
-If there are no tick events, we want to just process a tick.
+If there are no key events, we want to just process a tick.

 ```js